HTB Labs — Tier 1 — “Three” Machine Walkthrough | By CyberAlp0

 Walkthrough:

-In the Previous task, we have learned that the running service on the subdomain is the amazon s3, which is mainly used for protecting and storing data against cyber threats.
+In the Previous task, we learned that the running service on the subdomain is the amazon s3, which is mainly used for protecting and storing data against cyber threats.
 In order to interact with the service running on this subdomain (s3.thetoppers.htb), you may use the command awscli.

 awscli